3xter666/AI_agent/README.md

 4. Add tests if applicable
 5. Submit a pull request

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## Troubleshooting

 ### Common Issues

 1. **ModuleNotFoundError**: Ensure all dependencies are installed with `uv sync`